 ARE YOU ABOUT TO BUY A RECALLED VEHICLE?

 Factory recalls are issued when a vehicle fails to meet safety or quality standards.
 If you’re shopping for a used car, see if any factory recalls have been issued before buying.

 Find the most reliable used vehicles with CoPilot

 You have to do your homework before you purchase a car.
 A huge part of that comes from reading and understanding vehicle history reports.

 You’re going to want to look out for all of these items.
 If you find one, either walk away or bring it up as part of the negotiation.

 Be sure to check on the vehicles you’re interested in before you arrive at the dealership.
-Using a service like CoPilot, you can find vehicles in your area and check out their history reports before you ever set foot on the dealership floor.
+With the CoPilot car shopping app, you can find vehicles in your area and check out their history reports before you ever set foot on the dealership floor.